Living Well Is the Best Revenge: Reception

 Living Well Is the Best Revenge charted at number 90 on the Billboard 200, selling 11,153 copies in its first week.
 It has appeared on best-of emo/pop punk album lists by Houston Press and Loudwire.

 Living Well Is the Best Revenge received generally positive reviews from music critics.
 Modern Fix called it "too poppy", before clarifying that they've "listened to this album way too many times to justify that as a negative comment."
 It liked the "lighthearted lyrics" that support the "soft and strong" melodies, "which is cool but feels overdone."
 Margie Libling of Ink 19 wrote that it was a "perfect blend of melodic yet driven tracks" signalling itself out as "an original and distinct album."
 The intertwining lead vocals resulted in "really great harmonies."
 Lollipop Magazine writer Scott Hefflon said it was "mostly straight-up cutesy punkpop".

 Punknews.org staff member Scott Heisel complimented Trombino's "crystal clear" production, enabling the group to come across "as loud as possible" while still leaving "space for [them] to grow".
 Melodic's Johan Wippsson viewed the band as more enjoyable to listen to than their peers, finding the tracks were "on a good level all through[out]".
 Kerrang! writer Paul Travers saw the record as something "so sweet and sugary that it could turn your radiant smile into tombstone stumps".
 The "saccharine melodies and vocal harmonies" could make the listener "quite ill," if they were not "accompanied by rarely less than buzzing energy levels and some seriously addictive hooks."

 AllMusic reviewer Heather Phares said it "picks up more or less" where their debut album "left off, delivering plenty of revved-up, melodic punk-pop."
 Trombino's production "adds to the album's slightly dated, constrained sound."
-Jason Damas of PopMatters said the lyrics were "actually quite throughtful", and considered the album "one of those sounds-happy-but-is-lyrically-downbeat records".
+Jason Damas of PopMatters said the lyrics were "actually quite thoughtful", and considered the album "one of those sounds-happy-but-is-lyrically-downbeat records".
 Slant Magazine's Aaron Scott said the despite Saporta's voice having "previously combined snottiness with catchiness", the record displayed "melodies lacking both attitude and pop hooks."
 The band "shines on [the] slower tracks", however, "they aren’t bright enough to save the rest of the album."